rhit-FANA/CSharpObfuscator/README.md

 ﻿# CSharp Obfuscator
 This is a simple obfuscator implemented to resist Control Flow analysis.
-It is a prototype do demonstrate the concept of control flow obfuscation.
+It is a prototype to demonstrate the concept of control flow obfuscation.

 ## Features Implemented
 ### Control Flow Obfuscation